SmeraTharakan/git_demo/README.md

-git init -b main: Initializes a new Git repository. git status: Shows the status of the repository. git add <file>: Adds a file to the staging area. git commit -m "Commit message": Commits the changes in the staging area. git branch: Lists all branches in the repository. git branch <branch_name>: Creates a new branch. git remote add origin <remote_repository_url>: Adds a remote repository.
+git init -b main: Initializes a new Git repository. git status: Shows the status of the repository. git add <file>: Adds a file to the staging area. git add .:To add all files git commit -m "Commit message": Commits the changes in the staging area. git commit -a -m "Commit message": Commits the changes without adding git diff: To know what changes have been made before staging git rm --cached <file>:Remove a file from remote repository git branch: Lists all branches in the repository. git branch <branch_name>: Creates a new branch. git remote add origin <remote_repository_url>: Adds a remote repository.